jzrake/ndarray/README.md

 # Overview

-`ndarray` objects use the same memory model as the numpy's `ndarray`.
-The array itself is a lightweight stack object containing a `std::shared_ptr` to the allocated memory block, which may be in use by multiple arrays.
+`ndarray` objects use the same memory model as `np.array` in numpy.
+The array itself is a lightweight stack object containing a `std::shared_ptr` to a memory block, which may be in use by multiple arrays.
 Const-correctness is ensured by having slicing operations on const arrays return a deep-copy of the data.

 ```C++